redhat-developer/service-binding-operator/docs/roadmap.md

 ## Duck type in backing service resources

-Identify the information that a duck typed resource needs to contain and support binding secret generation based on the same.
+Identify the information that a duck-typed resource needs to contain and support binding secret generation based on the same.

-( needs more information )
+Example, if a backing resource contains `.status.binding`, our binding secret generation strategies may recongnize the contents of the secret as binding information.

 ## Detection of binding resources